AdvayRoongta/TableTennisBot/JOURNAL.md

 description: "Robot that moves paddle along 1 axis to return table tennis ball"
 created_at: "June 7 2025"
 ---

+# Note:
+I haven't been working on this every single day, so for example the gap between July 21 and 23, I didn't do anything on this during the 22nd.

 # June 9th: Just researching and finalized a rough design

 [So heres what I figured out so far about how it will work: